 Ellen's passionate and inspirational relationship with sailing began when she was eight and saved as much money as she could to buy her first boat, an 8ft dinghy.
 From there, her drive never ceased and her career started when she single-handedly sailed around Britain, an achievement which brought her the title of BT/JYA Young Sailor of the Year.
 She also passed the Yachts-master Offshore Qualification with the highest possible marks in practical and theory examinations.

-But Ellen wasn't finished.
-In November 2002, she tackled the gruelling Route du Rhum once again - this time finishing first and breaking a number of records on the way.
-Not only was she the first woman to sail to victory in the race, she also captained the first monohull to cross the line.
+Success in the Ostar and Route du Rhom then followed with Ellen breaking numerous records along the way; not only was she the first woman to sail to victory in the race, she also captained the first monohull to cross the line.

 Her passion for sailing and her determination to take on the world’s oceans alone has inspired many – not least because of what she achieved at such a young age.
 She was made a Dame in 2005 and and received the French Legion of Honour in 2008.